camgitblame/coach/README.md

 ## Notes

-- **Voice interaction** works best on web browsers
+- Voice interaction works best on web browsers
-- **Microphone permission** is required for voice coaching
+- Microphone permission is required for voice coaching
-- **Browser compatibility**: Chrome and Firefox recommended for WebRTC
+- Chrome and Firefox recommended for WebRTC
-- **Post-session Analysis**: Requires OpenAI API key for AI-powered feedback.
-Demo analysis available when OpenAI API is unavailable.
+- Post-session analysis works with free Google Gemini and Hugging Face APIs.
+Demo analysis available when no API keys are provided.